Is it really too much to ask?

 OK, now that we've got that off our chest, we've got a bone to pick about most of the primitive and dysfunctional videoplayers that news outlets are still using.
 But that's another topic for another day.
 And while we're assembling our checklist of which features videoplayers should have, why not share your ideas on the subject.
 What are some of the best (and worst) videoplayers you have encountered in your Web travels?

-Pictures of the Day: Washington and Elsewhere - Photos from Washington, Ukraine, Germany and India.
+Pictures of the Day: India and Elsewhere - Photos from India, Sierra Leone, Scotland and New York.